Leadership Team

 shiny flanary

-Allinee “shiny” Flanary comes to BFSC with more than 20 years of community organizing experience, including a degree in community studies with an emphasis on nonprofit management.
-Shiny is also a farmer and farmers market manager, managing BFSC’s Black and Indigenous farmers market, Come Thru Market.
+(she/her)shiny flanary comes to BFSC with more than 20 years of community organizing experience, including a degree in community studies with an emphasis on nonprofit management. shiny is also a farmer and farmers market manager, managing BFSC’s Black and Indigenous farmers market, Come Thru Market.

 -